ong8181/reed/README.md

-# reed: Rice-field eDNA-based ecological community monitoring data
+# reed: An R pacakge to load and explore eDNA-based ecological community monitoring data

 <!-- badges: start -->
 <!-- badges: end -->

-This R package is to load and explore the eDNA-based ecological community monitoring data analyzed in Ushio (2022) _Proceedings of the Royal Soceity B_ and rice growth data analyzed in Ushio et al. (2023) _eLife_. `reed` is built to facilitate the reuse of the data for community ecology studies.
+This R package enables loading and exploring eDNA-based ecological community monitoring data and associated data (e.g., climate and other ecological data).
+Current version includes data from Ushio (2022) _Proceedings of the Royal Society B_ and Ushio et al. (2023) _eLife_. `reed` is built to facilitate the reuse of the data for community ecology studies.

 ## Installation